-The MEAM is operated by the "Fundació de les Arts i els Artistes," a privately funded foundation.
-Their purpose is to promote the performing arts of the 20th and 21st Century.
-The requirement of the MEAM is to implement a new and contemporary language, while not denying tradition, and venturing into the 21st century with a leap forward.
+The MEAM is run by the Fundació de les Arts i els Artistes, a privately funded foundation.
+Their purpose is to promote the performing arts of the 20th and 21st centuries.
+The claim of the MEAM is the realization of a new and contemporary language, which does not deny traditions and dares to leap forward into the 21st century.

 Barra de Ferro, 5